 The committee discusses matters related to the Group's initiatives and plans related to sustainability, promotion of diversity & inclusion, improvement of capability of human assets (Work Style Reforms) and policies and plans related to branding strategy and advertising strategy of the entire Group.
-The Sustainability Committee met 3 times (including twice in writing) in fiscal 2020.
+The Sustainability Committee met 5 times (including once in writing) in fiscal 2021.